Faruhcon/BallBlog/source/content/category-folder/vsb.md

 ---
 title: Virtual STEM Buddy
 #draft: true
-#issueNo: 1
 ---

 Disclaimer: The following was initially written as part of my dissertation, which was submitted as partial fulfillment of the requirements for my degree at the University of Georgia.[^diss]

+TODO: add links to other pages

 <div class="article-header">

-# What is Virtual STEM Buddy?
+# What is the Virtual STEM Buddy?

+TODO: make the kiosk the background??
 </div>

 TODO: how do figure references?
 Pandoc?

+TODO: link to VSB-C page

 <!---
 \chapter{Museum-Based Virtual Buddy System}